dylanetaft/testing_ampere_optimized_onnx_framework/README.md

 outer_threads = 1

 # General Findings
 The docker image provides a quick way to be up and running on an optimized version of the Onnx runtime for Ampere.
-Out of the box, for the yolov8s world model, it appears to be roughly 80% faster at single, unbatched detection inference vs the vanilla implementation.
+Out of the box, for the yolov8s world model, it appears to be roughly twice as fast at single, unbatched detection inference vs the vanilla implementation.

 # Positive findings
-- It performs much faster at single image inferance - 80% in my test case on q22-64, yolo v8 world v2.
+- It performs much faster at single image inferance - around twice as fast in my test case on q22-64, yolo v8 world v2.
 - It is quick to install

 # Negative findings